CN1082368/dissertation_project/README.md

-# HIV Detection and Quantification Using Novel Metagenomic Sequencing Protocol
+# Optimisation and Validation of a Metagenomic-Based Sequencing Protocol for HIV Viral Load Quantification Using Mengovirus as an Internal Control.

 This project evaluates the efficacy of a novel metagenomic sequencing protocol for HIV detection and quantification.
 By integrating qPCR data with next-generation sequencing (NGS) metrics, this work aims to improve the accuracy of viral load estimations from clinical samples.